|

 exam, but our labs are probably harder.

-(That's what we hear from the students all the time)
+(That's what we hear from our students all the time)

-You will be challenged on all test areas that Cisco is looking
+You will be challenged on almost all test areas that Cisco is looking

 for, including the newest blueprint of course.
 These in-depth labs